 Students from any academic discipline are welcome to apply, there is no requirement to have prior knowledge of the justice system or MoJ policy and practice (although this would be welcome).
-Instead, we will be conducting recruitment based on the required professional skills and personal behaviours to be an effective government analyst.
+Recruitment will be based on the professional skills and personal behaviours required to be an effective government analyst.

 Essential criteria:

-- Ability to work collaboratively and build relationships with key stakeholders - Ability to communicate analytical work effectively, including being able to translate complex analytical work to non-analytical colleagues - Ability to synthesise a wide range of insight and data, drawing evidence-based conclusions that drive decision-making.
-Shortlisted candidates will be invited to an interview via Microsoft Teams where they will be expected to demonstrate their abilities in line with the above criteria.
-As part of this students may be asked to prepare a short presentation.
-Successful candidates will be matched to projects based on the skills and research interests (if applicable) demonstrated and discussed at interview.
-We will aim to factor in student preferences during this process.
-Security Restrictions Successful candidates will require clearance in line with the Baseline Personnel Security Standard (BPSS), as is standard for any role in the Civil Service.
+- Ability to analyse a wide range of evidence and data, drawing evidence-based conclusions that drive decision-making - Ability to work collaboratively, and build relationships, with key stakeholders - Ability to communicate analytical work effectively, including being able to translate complex analytical work to non-analytical colleagues.

+Shortlisted candidates will be invited to an interview via Microsoft Teams where they will be expected to demonstrate their abilities in line with the above criteria; the interview may involve a short presentation.

+Successful interview candidates will be matched to projects based on the skills and research interests demonstrated and discussed at interview - we will aim to factor in student preferences during this process.

+Successful candidates will require clearance in line with the Baseline Personnel Security Standard (BPSS), as is standard for any role in the Civil Service.

 More information can be found here.
 This process usually takes 4-8 weeks.

-Working Arrangements and Location Each student will be embedded within a specific team and responsible for a discrete project requiring technical skills and research methods, with the day-to-day support of a line manager and team members.
+Each student will be embedded within a specific team and responsible for a discrete project requiring technical skills and research methods, with the day-to-day support of a line manager and team members.
 Students will also receive centralised, coordinated support, such as peer development, networking, seminars, and training opportunities.

 All internships can be conducted on a part-time basis if required, providing all UKRI eligibility conditions are met.
-MoJ offers hybrid working, allowing you to work from your base location, different MoJ sites, and/or from home (please be aware that this role can only be worked in the UK and not overseas). occasional travel to Leeds, London, or other locations may be required, dependent on the team and project.
-Contact Name: Ben Hepworth Email: benjamin.hepworth@justice.gov.uk
+MoJ offers hybrid working, allowing students to work from their base location, different MoJ sites, and/or from home (please be aware that this role can only be worked in the UK and not overseas).
+Occasional travel to Leeds, London, or other locations may be required, dependent on the team and project.

+Contact Ben Hepworth if you have any questions or to sign up for a webinar to find out more about placements at MoJ: Evidence\partnerships@justice.gov.uk